-It’s revealing because the question itself reflects the borderline hopelessness that so many traders feel.
-As a teacher I’m always looking for the question within the question.
-The question that the person needs to be asking but doesn’t know how to voice.
+The question is revealing because it reflects the borderline hopelessness that so many traders feel.
+As a teacher, I’m always looking for the question within the question; the question a person needs to be asking but doesn’t know how to voice.

-When I see this question about picking a stock it tells me that the person asking it is feeling a bit hopeless.
-Many times the person who asks this question is really saying “I don’t even know where to start”.
+When I see this question about picking a stock, it tells me the person asking it is feeling a bit hopeless.
+Many times, the person who asks this question is saying, “I don’t even know where to start.”

 Every trader has faced this question at some point.
 The good news is a lot of us have found the answer!
 The bad news is we all have different ways of picking a stock!

-Some traders like to only trade certain trade setups.
-Maybe they like a Bollinger Squeeze play, or perhaps a moving average cross.
-Our local day trading expert Alphonso for example, he only likes to play opening morning gaps.
-Great - that’s his trade setup he’s looking for.
+Some traders like to trade certain trade setups such as a Bollinger Squeeze play, or perhaps a moving average cross.
+For example, our local day trading expert Alphonso only likes to play opening morning gaps.
+Great - that’s his preferred trade setup.

 The best way to find this kind of a setup is to use a scanner.
-Most quality charting softwares provide a scan function that allow you to scan for certain criteria.
-Trade Navigator, Motive Wave, and TradeStation - these are all examples of software that allow you to scan for a specific trade setup.
+Most quality charting software provide a scan function which allows you to scan for certain criteria.
+Trade Navigator, Motive Wave, and TradeStation are all examples of software that allow you to scan for a specific trade setup.

 The more traditional way long term investors look for great stocks is to spend the time to do a solid fundamental analysis on the company.
 We call it Value Based Trading.
 This method takes a good bit of time and is typically not for the statistical faint of heart.
 It involves looking at potentially hundreds of companies, doing a fundamental analysis on them, and finding the ones that are not trading at their estimated fair market value.
 When you find one that is trading for less than the estimated value, you buy that company with the expectation that it will rise to your estimated target.

-This method is very popular among fund managers and long term investors.
-There are some built in challenges to this form of stock picking.
+This method is very popular among fund managers and long-term investors.
+There are some built-in challenges to this form of stock picking.
 One challenge is the reality that you’re basing your trade based on the theory of what you believe it should be worth.
-But who’s to say what the best fundamentals are to look at?
+But who’s to say what the best fundamentals are?
 Who’s to say there’s not another one you’re missing somewhere?

-Moreover, if the stock is really worth that estimated value, why is the market trading below that price?
-This is the one that really gets me the most.
+Moreover, if the stock is worth that estimated value, why is the market trading below that price?
+This is the one that gets me the most.
 Markets tend to be very efficient at revaluing a stock and moving it to the fair price very quickly.
-Anything beyond that is left to speculation and that is a component that fundamental analysis simply can not predict.
+Anything beyond that is left to speculation, and it is a component which fundamental analysis cannot predict.

 What is the overall market doing?
 Is the overall market strong?
-Is there weakness that needs to be considered?
-Are there any larger fundamental announcements (fed meetings etc) that need to be considered.
+Is there weakness which needs to be considered?
+Are there any larger fundamental announcements that need to be considered?